hf-lin/ChatMusician/README.md

 ## Evaluation

 1. Music understanding abilities are evaluated on the [MusicTheoryBench](https://huggingface.co/datasets/m-a-p/MusicTheoryBench).
+The evaluation code will be available in the coming weeks.
 2. General language abilities of ChatMusician are evaluated  on the [Massive Multitask Language Understanding (MMLU) dataset](https://huggingface.co/datasets/lukaemon/mmlu).